reized/simple-weather-website/README.md

-This is a simple weather app.
-This website was built with HTML, CSS, and JavaScript.
-I made this website to implementing API from OpenWeatherMap.
+This is a simple web application to display current weather information based on city.
+Created with HTML, CSS, and JavaScript.
+This project is created as a practice for working with APIs, specifically the OpenWeatherMap API.